Ashwiny Iyer Tiwari: Work on short films and directorial debut (2012-2016)

-She was selected as one of the "Powerful Women in 2016" in the Femina poll and was a part of Grazia Women Achievers 2016.
-She was a speaker at Tedx Bangalore 2016 on women, films and self-empowerment.
-In 2017, she won a Filmfare Award for Best Debut Director.
+Success (2017-present)

-Iyer next directed the 2017 romantic comedy Bareilly Ki Barfi, for which she won the Filmfare Award for Best Director at the 2018 ceremony.
-The film received praise mainly for it's humorous dialogue and the acting of the lead cast.
-The film went onto become a commercial success.
-Devesh Sharma praised the film in his four stars out of five for Filmfare; he praised Tiwari for her versatility and wrote that the film, "will give you ample laughs throughout and you’ll walk away from the theatre with a satisfied smile on your face."
-She signed a two-film deal with Ekta Kapoor 's Balaji Motion Pictures from which one she will direct and another she will produce along with Ekta.
+Iyer achieved her breakthrough with the romantic comedy-drama Bareilly Ki Barfi (2017) starring Kriti Sanon, Ayushmann Khurrana and Rajkummar Rao in lead roles.
+Based on Nicolas Barreau's novel The Ingredients of Love, the film received widespread critical acclaim upon release, with high praise for its direction, screenplay, dialogue, soundtrack, setting and the performances of the cast.
+Devesh Sharma praised the film in his four stars out of five review for Filmfare; he praised Tiwari for her versatility and wrote that the film, "will give you ample laughs throughout and you’ll walk away from the theatre with a satisfied smile on your face."
+It emerged as a major commercial success at the box-office, grossing over ₹60 crore (US$7.5 million) worldwide.
+Bareilly Ki Barfi earned Iyer the Filmfare Award for Best Director.

 In 2018, Iyer teamed up with Kangana Ranaut, Neena Gupta, Richa Chadda and Jassie Gill to make Panga, a film about a new-age family that challenges stereotypes.
 The film released on 24 January 2020 and was critically acclaimed.
+It was the tenth highest-grossing Hindi film of the year.

+She signed a two-film deal with Ekta Kapoor's Balaji Motion Pictures from which one she will direct and another she will produce along with Ekta.

 She turned author with her debut fiction novel, titled Mapping Love which released on 1 August 2021 to glowing reviews.

 Iyer is the co-founder of the production house, Earthsky Pictures, under which she has produced Break Point, a docu-series based on Tennis legends, Leander Paes and Mahesh Bhupathi, and several ad films.

 She is also directing the life story of Mr. Narayan Murthy and Mrs. Sudha Murthy.